linode/docs/docs/networking/diagnostics/diagnosing-network-issues-with-mtr/index.md

 ## Common MTR Reports

 Some networking issues are novel and require escalation to the operators of the upstream networks.
-However, there are a selection of common MTR reports that describe common networking issues.
+However, there are a number of common MTR reports that describe common networking issues.
 If you're experiencing some sort of networking issue and want to diagnose your problem, consider the following examples.

 ### Destination Host Networking Improperly Configured